pthiem-stripe/bookstore-demo/README.md

 <img src="./doc/apiflow_getPaymentIntentDetails.png" >
 </p>

 The call to `/getPaymentIntentDetails` is made after the Payment Element redirected the user and is purely for informational purposes.
 The frontend passes the ID of the `PaymentIntent` to the Netlify Functions Backend and the Stripe SDK retrieves the `PaymentIntent`, afterwards the entire object is passed back to the Frontend.
-The Frontend uses this information to evaluate the status of the payment and to details of the payment method that was used.
+The Frontend uses this information to evaluate the status of the payment and to show details of the payment method used to make the payment.

 ### User flow
 As the app only allows to buy one book at a time, the user flow is very straightforward.
 A user will select a book and then continues to make payment.
 A success page with payment and order details is shown if the payment is successful.
 In case the payment fails, the user will be redirected to an error page where they can opt to go back to the Checkout page (with their product still selected) to re-enter payment method details or select another payment method.
 The previously generated payment intent will be reused, if the users opts to try again.

 <p align="center">
 <img src="./doc/userflow_overview.png" height="650px">